EquityFair outcomes, treatment, and opportunities for all students.

 This research provides effective strategies that would close the achievement gaps by elevating the low-performing low income students and also accelerating the middle and higher performers.

 - Falling Out of the Lead: Following High Achievers through High School and Beyond

 This resource reviews national data on high achieving students of color and/or students from low socioeconomic levels.

 - Summer Learning and Beyond: Opportunities for Creating Equity

 This report offers ways of designing summer learning experiences and creating ways of teaching that inspire and support young people to reach their full potential and to be thinkers, learners, and critically engaged community members.

 - Broadening the Benefits of Dual Enrollment: Reaching Underachieving and Underrepresented Students with Career-Focused Programs

 The authors provide recommendations for effective dual enrollment practices and public policies.
 The authors provide tools, processes and procedures to improve educational outcomes for a broader range of students including at-risk, low-income pupils and those who are historically underrepresented in higher education.
-The authors collected and evaluated data from 8 sites including 10 colleges and 21 high schools which generated a quality resource.
-K–12 and college teachers and administrators may use these concepts, strategies and findings in dual enrollment classrooms, programs, schools and districts.
+The authors collected and evaluated data from eight sites including 10 colleges and 21 high schools which generated a quality resource.
+Kindergarten through grade 12 (K–12) and college teachers and administrators may use these concepts, strategies and findings in dual enrollment classrooms, programs, schools and districts.